BeyondTheClouds/enoslib/docs/index.rst

 - Refactoring her code, providing a command line interface could be also nice.
   After all its just python code -- see :ref:`[2] <tasks>`.
-  Or moving her deployment code (because it become too big) into separated Ansible files -- see :ref:`[3] <integration-with-ansible>`.
+  Or moving her deployment code (because it becomes large) into separated Ansible files -- see :ref:`[3] <integration-with-ansible>`.

 - Applying specific network constraints between the nodes of her reservation is